riotrequest/greenarrow_email_campaign_dispatch/README.md

 This PHP script is designed to send email campaigns using the GreenArrow Email API.
 It fetches HTML content from specified URLs, extracts relevant information, and dispatches email campaigns to a mailing list segment.

+**note this is very specifically designed for my use case but I'm posting it here as it's pretty adaptable and you may find some inspiration in it**

 ## Usage

 1. Configure the script with your GreenArrow Email API credentials: